A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: The Evolution of Isolated Phenomena

 In Section 3.2 we will derive a relativistically invariant propagator of simple units that uses in an essential way the internal clock frequency and in Remark~\ref{alpha} we argue that the analytic form of the propagator requires that the internal clock frequency for the internal time state must be a multiple $\alpha$ of the one conjectured by de Broglie.
 In Section 4 we will then show that our theory reduces to standard quantum mechanics (under the conditions in which the latter applies) if we choose $\alpha=\frac{1}{2}$.
 Accordingly, already in this Section we redefine $\omega_0$ as follows: \begin{mydef} The {\bf internal clock frequency} $\omega_0$ of an isolated unit of rest mass $M_0>0$ is:

 where $\alpha$ is an appropriate scaling constant. \end{mydef}

 The physical reality of the internal clock frequency has been indirectly tested by electron channeling in silicon crystals \cite{testdeBroglie1,testdeBroglie2}.
-These experimental results seem consistent with a different value of the internal frequency, double the one predicted by de Broglie.
-This preliminary experimental discrepancy has no direct impact in what follows as the internal clock frequency will always appear in our work in relation to internal time, and not time as measured in an external frame of reference.
+These experimental results seem consistent with a value of the internal frequency that is double the one predicted by de Broglie.
+This preliminary experimental discrepancy has no direct impact in what follows, and does not contradict our choice of $\alpha=\frac{1}{2}$ in Section 4, as the internal clock frequency will always appear in our work in relation to internal time, and not time as measured in an external frame of reference.

 Indeed, the periodic representation of $\tau$ compatible with the internal clock frequency $\omega_0$ can be taken to be $\mathcal{P}(\tau)=e^{i\omega_0 \tau}$.
 Note that, in principle, any periodic function of period $\omega_0$ would be suitable to define $\mathcal{P}(\tau)$, in the framework we have described so far.
 The significance of the complex exponential in the setting of units of experiences will become clear when evaluating differences of internal time states for distinct trajectories of the unit, as we will do in the next section.